First, a review of this documentary film, for any who are unfamiliar with it.

 From gut-wrenching footages of Japan’s well-kept secret mass slaughter of dolphins to Ric O’Barry and his 35 years of relentless atoning to help free and protect dolphins globally, Psihoyos has done a brilliant job in making a compact, beautiful, heart-breaking but inspiring documentaries.
 The Cove is undoubtedly an impressive portrait of an eco-documentary which invokes a global cause against man’s relentless endeavors to endanger nature.

-Major thanks to NRRA’s Towing Bronx NY division for helping to get this site up and running – and for getting us our parking spot back!
+Major thanks to this fantastic garage door company for helping to get this site up and running – and for getting us our parking spot back!
 We appreciate you!